pbialas7-Lectures/Graphics3DCode/Assignments/10_Mesh/README.md

        meshes_.push_back(mesh);
    }
    ```
-2. In the vertex shader change the location of the `a_vertex_color` to 5.
-Change corresponding  parameter in call to `glVertexAttribPointer`.
+2. In the vertex shader change the location of the `a_vertex_color` to five (5).
+Change corresponding parameter in call
+   to `glVertexAttribPointer`.

 3. Next we have to create the mesh for our pyramid in the `init` method.
 So start with creating a new `Mesh`
    ```c++